Link Search Menu Expand Document

 Creating a Type-Level Property Handler

-The process is the same as with Implementing a Property Handler section.
+The implementation follows the same process as Implementing a Property Handler.
 Create a class that implements the IPropertyHandler interface.

 public class DateTimeKindToUtcPropertyHandler : IPropertyHandler<DateTime?, DateTime?>